 Next up, drive roughly an hour east towards the Lamar Valley.
 Along the way, you might want to stop if you spot wildlife, or just pull over to enjoy the beautiful panoramic views of the area.

 The Lamar Valley is in my opinion the best wildlife viewing area in the whole park.
 Here you will no doubt spot plenty of bison, but may also be lucky enough to see a bear, wolves, pronghorn, coyotes, bald eagles, and more!
 I recommend bringing some good binoculars or a spotting scope, as animals like wolves and bears like to keep their distance from people.
 Before you go, make sure to read my blog, Must-Know Bear Safety for Hiking and Camping.
 There are some great guided hikes in Lamar Valley like this one (bonus – it includes lunch for you!)

 If you happen to be there around dinner or lunchtime, continue 30 minutes east to Cookie City (MT).
 The views along this part of the park are fantastic, and Cooke City is home to Miners Saloon which has delicious pizza.

 Stop 3: Grand Canyon of the Yellowstone

-Around an hour south of the Lamar Valley is Grand Canyon of the Yellowstone.
+Around an hour south of the Lamar Valley is the Grand Canyon of the Yellowstone.
 This is one of the most dramatic scenes in the park, with its main feature being “Lower Falls” seen from Artist Point.
 This is the tallest waterfall in the park and drops 308 feet down into the canyon below.
-There are a few other viewing points for the canyon also worth checking out including Inspiration Point, Grand View, and Upper Falls View.
+There are a few other viewing points for the canyon also worth checking out and they are spread out across the North Rim and South Rim.
+These include Inspiration Point, Grand View, and Upper Falls View.

 Stop 4: Norris Geyser Basin